rbouckaert/MEP-tutorial/README.md

 ## Setting the MCMC options

-For this dataset let’s initially set the chain length to as this will run reasonably quickly on most modern computers.
-Set the sampling frequencies for the screen to to , the trace log file to and the trees file to .
+For this dataset let’s initially set the chain length to `2000000` as this will run reasonably quickly on most modern computers.
+Set the sampling frequencies for the screen to `10000`, the trace log file to `400` and the trees file to `400`.

 <figure>
 	<a name="fig:BEAUti\_mcmc"></a>